liapia99/CS-112-Data-Structures/README.md

-# Hello-Test
-Python "Hello World" test for Sacred Heart University
+Python Classwork, Homework and Projects for Sacred Heart University